Tim-Liam-Hill/SelfStudy/OS/3EasyPieces.md

 Time sharing has a disk counterpart -> space sharing.

 Policies are algorithms for making some kind of decision within the OS.

+Machine state -what a program can read or update when it is running
+* memory (address space)
+* registers

+Policies = high level (answers the question of 'which') Mechanisms are low level (answer the question of 'how')

+Any OS api should have:
+* create method
+* destroy method
+* wait
+* misc control
+* status

+### Process Creation

+* load code and static data into memory
+* modern OSes load things lazily
+* allocate memory for run-time stack

+Each process by default has three open file descriptors for standard Input, output and error

+### Process States
+* Running
+* Ready
+* Blocked

+Process list => keeps track of all running programs in the system.

+## Homework

+Its an interesting little program here, not actually interfacing with the underlying OS but instead scheduling things (if my brief scan of the code is correct).

+1. Should be 100% CPU usage since there is no chance for either process to make an I/O call. -> correct.
+2. What happens depends on the nature of the scheduler.
+I am assuming this will take 4 + 2 cycles (4 instructions + 1 I/O wait + 1 I/O instruction).

+I was wrong, mostly because I didn't know how long an I/O process would be blocked for.

+3. Switching order around will lead to far better utilization of CPU: not 100% since I/O blocks for 4 instruction cycles and process 2 only does 4, but still, only 1 process cycle will be wasted blocking. -> correct

+4. Back to original performance in Q2. -> correct
+5. Back to q 3 behaviour -> correct
+6. The process doing the IO will finish only after all other processes are finished. ->correct
+7. There will be better interleaving of processes and less time blocked. ->correct

+## Process API